← More about keyboards

 Typing streaks

 The ACHORDION_STREAK option disables hold behaviors when in a typing streak.
-A “streak” is determined as a tap-hold key and a following key both being pressed within a timeout of the preceding key release, by default 100 ms. This can help prevent accidental mod activation during fast tapping sequences.
+In a sequence of typing keys A, B, C where B is a tap-hold key and A and C are regular keys, a “streak” is determined as the duration from the release of A until the press of C being quicker than a timeout, by default 200 ms. This can help prevent accidental mod activation during fast tapping sequences.
 It is inspired by sunaku’s typing streak logic.

 To enable typing streak detection, add in config.h: